 And electric guitar pickups.
 At its simplest, an electric guitar pickup consists of a permanent magnet wrapped in coils of wire, so it stands to reason that high-quality magnets such as those containing alnico would make for high-quality guitar pickups.
-And that they certainly did—alnico-magnet pickups were found to produce a smooth, warm and highly musical tone.
+And that they did — alnico-magnet pickups were found to produce a smooth, warm and highly musical tone.

 Sure enough, Fender started making pickups with alnico magnets as early as the late 1940s.
 Back then, alnico was the high-tech material of the age, and Fender continued to use it through the 1950s and 1960s.
 Technically more efficient ceramic magnets took over in a wide variety of commercial applications starting in the 1960s, but ceramic-magnet guitar pickups were found to have a generally harsher, more brittle sound with sharper peaks than their alnico predecessors.
-Many players and hence many manufacturers—Fender included—stuck with the mellower rounded-peak tone of alnico pickups (analogous to “worn shock absorbers” in the words of one pickup expert), and their use continues to this day (more on that presently).
+Many players and hence many manufacturers — Fender included — stuck with the mellower rounded-peak tone of alnico pickups (analogous to “worn shock absorbers” in the words of one pickup expert), and their use continues to this day.